 It is important to remember that regardless of the method of distribution, those responsible for crash data also hold the responsibility to protect the privacy of individuals involved.
 Steps can be taken to assist with this as outlined in WHO (2010).

 Data can be used to raise awareness about particular road safety issues, and to act as evidence and draw support for a certain policy, programme or allocation of resources (WHO, 2010).
 Common advocacy activities include workshops, news reports and campaigns.
 Advocacy is an important part of road safety – it can be the source of funding and public support.
 It is important to note that any advocacy material must take the target audience and the context of the recommendation/cause into account in order to have a desirable affect.
 WHO (2010) provides a number of tips for developing advocacy messages for policy-makers.
-Box 5.13 demonstrates the use of road safety data for advocacy purposes in Cambodia.
+The Cambodia case study demonstrates the use of road safety data for advocacy purposes.

-The solution: Recognising that lengthy reports are not likely to be read by senior managers and politicians, the National Road Safety Committee in Cambodia revised the reporting from their crash system.
+Although a developed database exists for the analysis of crash data, key information was not being provided to appropriate stakeholders.
+Recognising that lengthy reports are not likely to be read by senior managers and politicians, the National Road Safety Committee in Cambodia revised the reporting from their crash system.
 Along with detailed reports, they produce a summary report that provides key headline analysis on crash outcomes.
 Clear graphs, tables and maps are provided that are easy to interpret, and can be quickly read and understood.
 This summary information is particularly useful for advocacy purposes and for informing senior management of key issues.
-Detailed information is still available for those who require this (e.g. technical staff).
+Read More (PDF, 193 kb)